Health At Every Size

 If you want to recover from BED, challenging diet culture and making peace with food is crucial.
 Our bodies are biologically unaware of the difference between dieting and famine.
 We are wired to become obsessive about food when we’re hungry- that’s biology, not a disorder.
 In addition, bodies don’t like to change, and dieting is inherently a request for change.
 Your body will fight to resist because nourishment is linked to survival and weight loss will always feel like a threat.
 Not that weight is relevant to a BED diagnosis, but one thing is for sure, attempts at weight loss will almost certainly result in weight gain.
 We can’t focus on weight loss in BED recovery if weight gain wasn’t the problem in the first place.

 False.
 Nothing about BED is insignificant—it is a serious mental health condition that warrants and necessitates appropriate treatment.
-Eating disorders have the second highest mortality rate of all mental health conditions next to opioid addiction and are so commonly associated with other mood disorders like anxiety, depression, and PTSD.
+Eating disorders have the second highest mortality rate of all mental health conditions and are so commonly associated with other mood disorders like anxiety, depression, and PTSD.
 Untreated, BED can and will lead to long-term physical, emotional and social consequences.